-- Feeds mainly on smaller fish and benthic crustaceans and mollusks.
+- Feeds mainly on smaller fish, benthic crustaceans and mollusks.
 It will also eat planktonic crustaceans.

-- Occurs in the Eastern Pacific from Amchitka Island, the Aleutians and Alaska to northern Baja California, Mexico.
+- Occurs in the Eastern Pacific from Amchitka Island, the Aleutians and Alaska to Baja California and Mexico.

-- Found from the surface to about 1,200 feet (366 m) near rocky reefs in shallow water and over deep banks in open water.
+- Found from the surface up to about 1,200 feet (366 m) deep; near rocky reefs in shallow water and over deep banks in open water.

-- Adult lives both on and above the bottom, while the juvenile is pelagic.
+- Adults live both on and above the bottom, while the juvenile is pelagic.